sundbergjohanna/kanelbulle/README.md

 # Airfoil as a Service
 The airfoil project is made to work as a cloud service using celery workers, RabbitMQ as the broker, Flask as the application.
+The results are stored in a MongoDB database.

 <div style="text-align:center"><img src="sys.jpg" alt="workflow" width=45% /></div>